Muhib1268/JSuserInterfaceManipulation/README.md

 # JSuserInterfaceManipulation
 Simple Table and Button Manipulation with JavaScript

-1. Edit and Delete rows of table.
+1.Edit and Delete rows of table.

-2. Save Table
+2.Save Table

-3. On/off bulb
+3.On/off bulb